 of Christ's redemption of the human race that restores our relationship with God and our human fellowship.

-The Sacrament of Reconciliation is celebrated on Saturdays from 3:00 PM to 3:45 PM and after the 7:15 AM Mass on the first Friday of the month.
+The Sacrament of Reconciliation is celebrated on Saturdays from Noon to 1:00 PM and after the 7:15 AM Mass on the first Friday of the month.
 For information about First Reconciliation,

 please contact Steve Swank at (412) 771-7480.